hellowac/mapnik-wiki-zh-cn/PluginArchitecture.md

 Some plugins have been written in C++ and require no external dependencies, while others require access to a supporting C or C++ library (like libpq for postgis/postgresql and libgdal for gdal/org support).

-Interested in developing a new plugin see: DevelopingPlugins
+Interested in developing a new plugin see: [[DevelopingPlugins]]

-All current plugins are located in source:trunk/plugins/input/
+All current plugins are located in https://github.com/mapnik/mapnik/tree/master/plugins/input/

 | **Name**| **Availability**|**Status**|**Build by Default**|**Notes**|
 |:-------:|:---------------:|:--------:|:------------------:|:-------:|